EYDS-CA/workshop-k8s/README.md

 At this point, your GitHub repositorysitory should contain the three secrets needed to build and deploy resources to the azure sandbox cluster.
 In milestone 1 you will be deploying the official nginx image with no custom configuration.
 The GitHub action file `deploy.yml` will run when you push to the milestone-1 branch.

-- Save, commit, and push to your repositorysitory
+- Save, commit, and push to your repository

 You should see your project now live at `http://$NAMESPACE.k8s.freshworks.club`